Burgers vector

+Concepts

 The vector's magnitude and direction is best understood when the dislocation-bearing crystal structure is first visualized without the dislocation, that is, the perfect crystal structure.
-In this perfect crystal structure, a rectangle whose lengths and widths are integer multiples of a (the unit cell edge length) is drawn encompassing the site of the original dislocation's origin.
+In this perfect crystal structure, a rectangle whose lengths and widths are integer multiples of a (the unit cell edge length) is drawn encompassing the site of the dislocation's origin.
 Once this encompassing rectangle is drawn, the dislocation can be introduced.
 This dislocation will have the effect of deforming, not only the perfect crystal structure, but the rectangle as well.
-The said rectangle could have one of its sides disjoined from the perpendicular side, severing the connection of the length and width line segments of the rectangle at one of the rectangle's corners, and displacing each line segment from each other.
+The rectangle could have one of its sides disjointed from the perpendicular side, severing the connection of the length and width line segments of the rectangle at one of the rectangle's corners, and displacing each line segment from each other.
 What was once a rectangle before the dislocation was introduced is now an open geometric figure, whose opening defines the direction and magnitude of the Burgers vector.
 Specifically, the breadth of the opening defines the magnitude of the Burgers vector, and, when a set of fixed coordinates is introduced, an angle between the termini of the dislocated rectangle's length line segment and width line segment may be specified.

-When calculating the Burgers vector practically, one may draw a rectangular counterclockwise circuit (Burgers circuit) from a starting point to enclose the dislocation (see the picture above).
-The Burgers vector will be the vector to complete the circuit, i.e., from the end to the start of the circuit.
+When calculating the Burgers vector practically, one may draw a rectangular clockwise circuit (Burgers circuit) from a starting point to enclose the dislocation.
+The Burgers vector will be the vector to complete the circuit, i.e., from the start to the end of the circuit.

+One can also use a counterclockwise Burgers circuit from a starting point to enclose the dislocation.
+The Burgers vector will instead be from the end to the start of the circuit (see picture above).

 The direction of the vector depends on the plane of dislocation, which is usually on one of the closest-packed crystallographic planes.

 The magnitude is usually represented by the equation (For BCC and FCC lattices only):